hicolazu/ic-veremi-fed-learning/README.md

 - The dataset includes features like RSSI (Received Signal Strength Indicator), AoA (Angle of Arrival), distance, and conformity measures, with a target variable `attackerType` for classification.
 The data preprocessing steps involve normalization and label binarization, essential for preparing the data for effective model training.

 ### CSV
-- To generate de csv file, download the simulations files from https://github.com/VeReMi-dataset/VeReMi/releases
+- To generate de csv file, run scripts/download_files.py to download all the simulations from https://github.com/VeReMi-dataset/VeReMi/releases
-- Unzip them into a directory
-- Copy scripts/extract.py to the directory where the simulations are
-- Run the script with python3 extract.py
+- Then, run scripts/extract_v2.py to extract the log files and create csv
+- At the end, run scripts/split.py to divide the dataset into 3 cvs, 1 for the server and 2 for the clients trainning

 ### Requirements